MicrosoftDocs/azure-docs/articles/search/search-howto-index-sharepoint-online.md

 | metadata_spo_item_weburi | Edm.String | The URI of the item. |
 | metadata_spo_item_path | Edm.String | The combination of the parent path and item name. |

+<a name="controlling-which-documents-are-indexed"></a>

-## Controlling which document libraries are indexed
+## Controlling which documents are indexed
 A single SharePoint Online indexer can index content from one or more Document Libraries.
 Use the *container* parameter when creating your data source to indicate the document libraries that you want to index.
 The data source *container* has two properties: *name* and *query*.

 ### Name
-The name property is required and be one of three values:
+The *name* property is required and be one of three values:
 1. *defaultSiteLibrary*
     + Index all the content from the sites default document library.
 2.	*allSiteLibraries*
     + Index all the content from all the document libraries in a site.
 This will not index document libraries from a subsite.
-Those can be specified in the query though.
+Those can be specified in the *query* though.
 3.	*useQuery*
-    + Only index content defined in the query.
+    + Only index content defined in the *query*.

 ### Query
 The *query* property is made up of keyword/value pairs.
 The below are the keywords that can be used.
-The values are either site urls, library urls, or folder urls.
+The values are either site urls or document library urls.

 > [!NOTE]
 > To get the value for a particular keyword, we recommend opening SharePoint Online in a browser, navigating to the Document Library that you’re trying to include/exclude and copying the URI from the browser.
 This is the easiest way to get the value to use with a keyword in the query.